PlakarKorp/docs.plakar.io/content/quickstart/_index.md

 To work efficiently,
 **plakar** requires each user to run a local agent that will provide caching among other things.
 Although the agent is not strictly mandatory, it is highly recommended for optimal performance.
-If the agent is not running, the **plakar** CLI will fail unless explicietly set to run without, in which case it will disallow concurrent commands and won't benefit from caching.
+If the agent is not running, the **plakar** CLI will fail for most commands unless explicitly set to run without, in which case it will disallow concurrent commands and won't benefit from caching.

 Start the agent: